tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/对象管理/还原历史版本对象_intl_en.md

 ## Instructions

 The following describes the scenarios and rules for object restoration.

 - Scenarios:
- - Versioning-enabled buckets support object restoration.
+	 - Versioning-enabled buckets support object restoration.。
 	 - If versioning is enabled and then disabled for a bucket, object restoration is not supported.
 	 - Buckets that have never had versioning enabled do not support object restoration.

 - Restoration rules:
 	- Historical versions: can be restored
 	- Latest versions: cannot be restored